HDRUK/fma-dataloads/README.md

 { data: "<BASE64 encoded _id>" }

 Reponses:
-    204 - no content
+    200 - ok
 ```

-The server will respond 204 if the HTTP trigger is successful.
-The request endpoint is configured as a trigger (i.e., akin to a cloud function) and will start the ingestion sctipt asynchronously and respond 204 immediately to acknowledge receipt of the request.
+The server will respond 200 if the HTTP trigger is successful.
+The request endpoint is configured as a trigger (i.e., akin to a cloud function) and will start the ingestion sctipt asynchronously and respond 200 immediately to acknowledge receipt of the request.
 No HTTP response is given by the actual ingestion procedure.